SycopeSolutions/Integrations/webhooks/jira_with_power_automate/README.md

 Next, we need to prepare JSON parsing for the Jira response, similar to how we did for the Sycope alert.

 You can use **curl** or **Postman** to retrieve open Jira incidents.
 Below is a sample **curl** command you can use, or you may use Postman if preferred.
+> **Note:**
+> Please ensure that at least one Jira incident is currently open.
+If none exist, create a test incident before proceeding.

         curl -X POST \
           -H "Content-Type: application/json" \